What is margin in leverage trading?

 When you deposit money in your trading account, the money you have deposited can be used as available margin.
 This margin can be used to open your trades ﹣ you will be able to open trades by putting down a fraction of the full value of your trade.

-In other words, margin is the amount of money needed to open a position and maintain a position/ positions, while leverage means that you can enter into positions larger than your account balance.
+In other words, margin is the amount of money needed to open a position, while leverage means that you can enter into positions larger than your account balance.

 How does trading with margin work?